T-mclennan/Summer-Project-2019/README.md

    - Guest users without accounts can search, use the map, and view details of hazards in SF.
    - Users that are logged in can also submit a hazard report, including a description, picture, and location pin.
-   - Admins are given a special access token that allows for the ability to see pending hazards, and asign, or deny them.
+   - Admins are given a special access token that allows for the ability to see pending hazards, and assign, or deny them.
    - Once a hazard has been asigned by an admin it is visible to everyone.
 Admins can chane the status to 'completed' once the task is done.

 ---